|Copyright: john vantighem (john1)

 |You must be logged in to start a discussion.|

-Ciao John, great macro of fantastic fungus, excellent clarity, wonderful bright colors and splendid light, very well done, my friend, ciao Silvio
+Ciao John, great macro of fantastic buttrfly, splendid sharpness, fine details and wonderful colors, very well done, my friend, have a good week end, ciao Silvio

 Really nice POV and focus, but I think it would have been better with less agressive sharpening.
 TFS.